Salt in Pizza Dough: How Much, Which Type & When to Add It

 Salt Types for Pizza

-• Flaky salt (Maldon, etc.): Too expensive for dough – save it for finishing
+• Flaky salt (Maldon, fleur de sel, etc.): Too expensive and too inconsistent in crystal size for dough.
+Save it for finishing after the bake.

 The "Forgot the Salt" Test